googleapis/google-cloud-ruby/google-cloud-translate-v2/AUTHENTICATION.md

 ## Project and Credential Lookup

-The google-cloud-translate library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Project ID** and **Service Account Credentials** directly in code.
+The google-cloud-translate-v2 library aims to make authentication as simple as possible, and provides several mechanisms to configure your system without providing **Project ID** and **Service Account Credentials** directly in code.